 In my classes I use multiple modes of learning in different combinations of individual, small group, and large group work.
 I use online platforms such as Blackboard to create an interactive website for a course, and also engage students in discussions that run the length of the course.
 I assign a main list of readings, with many additional readings that students can read based on their preferences, needs, and their own goals for the course.
 I have acquired training in developing rich online and hybrid learning environments.
 Online learning platforms can extend the work of undergraduate and graduate classrooms in ways that meet the needs of diverse learners.

-As a teacher, I am passionately curious about theory, with wide and deep interest in Indigenous theory, critical race theory, queer theory, feminist theory, and theories of participation, to name just a handful from an always growing list.
-I apply this passion and these theories to the discourse of civic engagement in order to anchor and extend it, but perhaps more importantly, to understand the relationships between civic engagement and lived lives, between politics and power, and philosophy and possibility.
+As a teacher, I am passionately curious about theory, with wide and deep interest in Indigenous theory, decolonizing theory, critical race theory, spatial theory, queer theory, feminist theory, new materialist theory, and theories of participation, to name just a field of education in order to anchor and extend it, but perhaps more importantly, to understand the relationships between policy and lived lives, between politics and power, and philosophy and possibility.
 For example, I have created curriculum for undergraduate students on the intimate links between neoliberal ideology and Indigenous frameworks of dispossession, forced removal, and erasure.

 In the classroom, I always work to open up closed or shrinking spaces of conversation, to push students to ask difficult questions of themselves and society.
 My approach is to hold very high expectations, but also be a soft place to land when students try on new and challenging ideas.